xurei/restgoose/docs/rest-lifecycle.md

 ## Overview
 All the REST endpoints follow the same lifecycle.
-The `@rest` decorator provides lifecycle hooks to all steps.
+The `@rest` decorator provides lifecycle middlewares to all steps.

 1. [preFetch](#prefetch)
 1. (submodels only) [fetchParent](#fetchparent-submodels-only)